 The School Committee or Board of Trustees governing body, consulting with the Board of Health where appropriate, shall adopt policies and procedures governing the administration of prescription medications and self-administration of prescription medications within the school system, following development of a proposal by the school nurse medication program manager, in consultation with the school physician.
 Review and

-revision of such policies and procedures shall occur as needed but at least every two years.
+revision of such policies and procedures shall occur as needed.
 At a minimum, these policies shall include:

 designation of a school nurse medication program manager as supervisor of the prescription medication administration program in a school;